taus11/manifest_script/README.md

-These are the work-simplifying scripts that I create and keep improving which keeps improving.
+These are the work-simplifying scripts that I created.
+It improves searching for specific product and versions from the large datasets of software bill of materials (SBOMs).

 # How to install:
 1. Clone this repo